-Trinity staff have been presented awards for excellence in teaching and promoting global engagement through the time honoured Provost’s Teaching Awards and the more recently established Global Engagement Awards.
+Trinity staff have been presented awards for excellence in teaching and promoting global engagement through the time honoured Provost’s Teaching Awards and the newly established Global Engagement Awards.

-The Global Engagement Awards were presented by the Provost, Dr Patrick Prendergast, in recognition of contributions by staff to global education and research, cultural understanding and global experiences that directly benefit the Trinity community.
-The awardees were Professor Brian Foley, School of Engineering, Cliona Hannon, Director of the Trinity Access Programmes and Dr John Gormley, Head of Physiotherapy.
-A joint award went to Doris Alexander, Research Development Manager, Trinity Research & Innovation Jennifer Taaffe, Director, Office of the Provost to recognise their work on LERU.
+The inaugural Global Engagement Awards were presented by the Provost, Dr Patrick Prendergast, in recognition of contributions by staff to global education, cultural understanding and global experiences that directly benefit the Trinity community.
+The awardees were Dr Roger West from the School of Engineering, Dr Lorna Carson from the Trinity Centre for Asian Studies, and Professor Mac MacLachlan from the Trinity Centre for Global Health.

-The annual Provost’s Teaching Award were presented separately last month to five members of staff in recognition of their enthusiasm and commitment to ensuring students receive quality teaching and learning.
-Now in their 17th year, the Awards are Trinity’s principal means of celebrating academic staff who have made an outstanding contribution in the pursuit of teaching excellence in the University and who promote teaching as a scholarly activity.
+The University’s annual Provost’s Teaching Awards were presented separately in June to six members of staff in recognition of their enthusiasm and commitment to ensuring students receive quality teaching and learning.
+This is the highest number of recipients to date.

 Recipients of the 2015 Provost’s Teaching Awards are: Dr Ciaran Simms, School of Engineering; Dr Ciaran O’Neill, School of Histories and Humanities (Early Career Award); Ms Sheila Ryder, School of Pharmacy and Pharmaceutical Sciences; Ms Cicely Roche, School of Pharmacy and Pharmaceutical Sciences (Early Career Award); Mr David Kenny, School of Law (Early Career Award); and Dr Daniel Geary, School of Histories and Humanities.